|The Helmet Project

 Please note that my interest lies only in the "helmet design", by which I basically mean the combination of shell and facemask colors, the logo decals (if any), and the stripes running over the top of the helmet (if any).
 No attempt is being made here to illustrate the physical variations of helmets produced by different manufacturers, or the many different styles of facemasks, nor do I intend to show changes in the physical structure of helmets over the decades (at least not in the near future); partially for these reasons, 1960 has been somewhat arbitrarily chosen as the cut-off date for all the historic helmets for now.
 I am also not attempting to display fine details like "award decals" that would not show up well in the image size I am using here, or those details that would not be visible from this perspective (such as numerals on the back of the helmet).
 It is not my intention to illustrate every variation worn by every individual football player on any of these teams, just whatever was "the" design for each team at a particular time.

 So, all of the helmet images at this site are based on the "template" shown here (in various colors, of course).
 This size was selected because it strikes a reasonable balance between being large enough to show differences from one helmet to the next, and being small enough that several can be shown on a single web page at the same time.
 It also allows for a glimpse of the "central stripes" that would not be available from a viewpoint perpendicular to the side of the helmet.
 The "left side" of the helmet was chosen for no reason other than that the aforementioned I-A helmet images I picked up off the internet showed the left side.
 If I had it to do over again, though, I believe I would have chosen the right side for a couple of different reasons, but I have absolutely no plans to re-do everything.
-(By "left side", I mean the side that would be on your left if you were wearing a football helmet in the customary manner - at least two people have asked me to clarify what I mean by "left side".)
+(By "left side", I mean the side that would be on the left side of your head if you were wearing a football helmet in the customary manner - at least two people have asked me to clarify what I mean by "left side".)